 If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:

-Х Same fee
+X Same fee Free Reduced

-Free

-Reduced
+• Yes No

-Can on-line application fee be waived for applicants with financial need?
+Can on-line application fee be waived for applicants with financial need? х

+C14 Application closing date V N

-Yes No x
+Yes No

+Does your institution have an application closing date? x